lunagus/SongSearch/README.md

 ## 🤝 Contributing

+Contributors of all kinds are welcome!
+To get started:

 1. Fork the repo
-2. Create a feature branch
+2. Create a new branch (`git checkout -b feature-name`)
-3. Commit & push your changes
+3. Commit your changes (`git commit -m "Add feature"`)
+4. Push to your branch (`git push origin feature-name`)
-4. Open a Pull Request
+5. Open a Pull Request and describe your changes

+Need help or ideas?
+Open an issue or reach out!

 ---